17 Oct What is a focus group and how can it benefit your market research?

 The lowdown on focus groups

-Focus groups are one of the most effective and frequently used market research methodologies available.
+Focus groups are one of the most effective and popular market research methods available.
 Used to gather qualitative data and in-depth insights, they enable researchers to collect information on anything from products and services to beliefs and perceptions in order to reveal true customer attitudes and opinions.
-A typical focus group will see six to ten exclusively elected people brought together with a trained moderator to take part in a planned discussion where they will be asked a series of pre-determined questions to discover their true perceptions about a particular topic or area of interest.
-This results in an open-ended, free-flowing discussion that will then be used to help businesses make informed decisions.

-Focus groups are also a great way to gather specific understandings of products and services as participants can physically touch and feel items.
-This is incredibly useful when it comes to product packaging or feedback on new product development as researchers can yield first-hand spontaneous reactions from the respondents to reveal their true thoughts.
+Focus groups also allow researchers to utilise co-creation with participants.
+This collaboration/workshop effect involves the participants in developing ideas and concepts, encouraging them to bounce ideas off each other, which in turn enables businesses to build products and services directly with their customers.
+They are also a great way to gather specific understandings of products and services as participants can physically touch and feel items.
+This is incredibly useful when it comes to product packaging or feedback on new product development, as researchers can access first-hand spontaneous reactions from the respondents to reveal what they are really thinking.

 When focus groups might not be useful

 Despite all the positives, focus groups aren’t always the best option for qualitative market research.
 One of the main weaknesses of focus groups is that, as a qualitative methodology, they use a statistically small sample size population – which means the opinions expressed may not be representative of a population as a whole.
 However, if researchers do need to access a larger sample size for their research, focus groups can still be used in combination with other quantitative methods.
 In fact, because the insights of a smaller sample size are often more valuable, it’s not unusual for researchers to conduct qualitative research such as a focus group before undertaking quantitative research, in order to discover key insights prior to putting the information to a wider market to be investigated further.

 If you have been asked to carry out a focus group, why not give us a call today?
 Alternatively, if you want to find out more about the benefits of focus groups as well as how to recruit the best possible participants, download our guide.